Do you suspect that someone you love may be abusing alcohol?

-Early detection and treatment are essential for overcoming alcoholism.
+Early detection, intervention, and treatment are essential for overcoming alcoholism.
 Understanding the symptoms and warning signs of alcohol abuse can help you to recognize the early stages of alcoholism.

 Read on to learn about alcohol symptoms and warning signs that may indicate a loved one is suffering from alcohol addiction.

 The following are symptoms associated with alcohol abuse:

 - Temporary blackouts or memory loss while under the influence

 - Experiencing headaches, nausea, anxiety, or other undesirable symptoms when one stops drinking

 - Irritability, depression, mood swings, or recurrent arguments and fights with friends and family members

 - Flushed skin and broken capillaries on the face